 Kyle: The menu changes often, following the season, but there are a few signatures that are always there.
 One such dish is our Ugly Carrot, a whole jumbo carrot braised in duck stock till meltingly tender, then grilled and finished with smoked yoghurt and dukkah.
 It epitomises our cooking, elevating something previously overlooked.

 What’s your poison?

 Jordan: Wine; currently white burgundy and well-made, clean natural wine.
 Our mate Dan at Wine Diamonds imports and distributes some natural bangers.
 Momento Mori from Dane Johns & BK from Brendon Keys — both are Kiwi winemakers in Australia and are favourites of mine.

 Kyle: I’m proud of the unique voice Culprit has in the industry that feels so genuine to us and our point of view.
 We stay true to ourselves which isn’t always easy as trends are so loud and in your face, but I’m proud of how we have carved our own path in the Auckland and New Zealand food scene.

 What does the future look like for your eateries?

 Jordan: Innovation and growth.
-We want to push the boat out with more collaborations at Culprit this year and keep the food changing.
+We want to push the boat out with more collaborations at Culprit, and to keep the food changing.
 At Little Culprit we’re focusing on preserving seasonal produce and making our own products with them.
-Lowbrow will continue to have monthly specials to keep the punters hooked and happy, and we have one more little concept coming to St Kevins Arcade soon.
+Lowbrow will continue to have monthly specials, and at Nook, we’ll continue to focus on delivering delicious, Japanese-inspired flavours to keep the punters hooked and happy.